 Some microorganisms that invade the body produce toxins.
 For example, the bacteria Clostridium tetani in an infected wound produce a toxin that causes tetanus.
 Some diseases are caused by toxins produced by microorganisms outside the body.
 For example, staphylococci bacteria living in food may produce a toxin that causes food poisoning when that food is eaten, even if the staphylococci have been killed.
 Most toxins contain components that bind specifically with molecules on certain cells (target cells).
 Toxins play a central role in diseases such as tetanus, toxic shock syndrome, botulism, anthrax, and cholera.

 Some bacteria produce enzymes that break down tissue, allowing the infection to spread through tissues faster.
 Other bacteria produce enzymes that allow them to enter and/or pass through cells.

 Some microorganisms have ways of blocking the body’s defense mechanisms, such as the following:

-Some bacteria can produce a layer of slime (called biofilm) that helps them attach to cells and to foreign material such as IV catheters, suture material, and medical implants and devices.
+Some bacteria can produce a layer of slime (called biofilm) that helps them attach to cells and to foreign material such as intravenous catheters, suture material, and medical implants and devices.
 The biofilm protects bacteria from being ingested by immune cells and being killed by antibiotics.